 You can see the following parameters:

-; Lexical error threshold : a treshold, which will be used when comparing tokens from student response to a teacher answer will be used to match with errors with Levenstein distance.
-If amount of errors when comparing two tokens is lesser than product of this treshold and length of teacher token - than tokens are the same with errors.
+; Lexical error threshold : a threshold, which will be used when comparing tokens from student response to a teacher answer will be used to match with errors with Levenstein distance.
+If amount of errors when comparing two tokens is lesser than product of this threshold and length of teacher token - than tokens are the same with errors.
 Since search for misspellings is not implementend this parameter is unused and hidden in form. ; Penalty for lexical error : a penalty, that will be substracted from grade, when found one misspelling.
 Since search for misspellings is not implementend this parameter is unused and hidden in form.